Single Tooth Dental Implants Woodbridge, VA

 How long does it take a single-tooth implant to heal?

-Attaching the abutment/post to the implant base involves a second small incision to access the top of the implant base and attach the abutment.
+Attaching the abutment to the implant base involves a second small incision to access the top of the implant base and attach the abutment.
 After this step, the gums need to heal and settle down around the abutment.
 This takes two weeks or so.

 There isn’t any healing or time involved after Dr. Cavallo places the artificial tooth/crown onto the abutment.
 You can immediately begin using your new dental implant.